compas-dev/compas_fab/_docs/source/pages/examples/coordinate_frames.rst

 * Object coordinate frame (OCF)

 .. image:: coord_frames.jpg
-Coordinate frame convention of a robtoic setup.
+Coordinate frame convention of a robotic setup.

 To describe these coordinate frames, the ``Frame`` class of the compas libray is used.